 The Special Education Specialist: Visually Impaired constructed-response item is scored differently.
-This item requires candidates to transcribe a passage into braille, and the score provided is based on the number of errors made in the transcription.
+This item requires candidates to transcribe a passage into Braille, and the score provided is based on the number of errors made in the transcription.

 American Sign Language (ASL) Assessment for World Language Teachers of ASL (Subtest II): Candidates are video-recorded as they respond to four constructed-response items.
-The ODE and Pearson agreed to use a participatory scoring model for the first year of testing, whereby candidates are required to respond correctly to 33% of the MC section and primarily use American Sign Language to respond to the constructed-response items.
-The videos of these responses will be reviewed by Pearson's scoring team to confirm scorability.
+The ODE and Pearson agreed to use a participatory scoring model until enough data was collected to convene a standard setting panel and establish a recommended passing standard for the constructed-response items.
+For the participatory scoring model, candidates are required to respond correctly to 33% of the multiple-choice section and primarily use American Sign Language to respond to the constructed-response items.
+The videos of these responses are reviewed by Pearson's scoring team to confirm scorability.

-Once a sufficient number of candidate responses to the constructed-response assignments have been collected, Pearson will reconvene the ASL Content Advisory Committee (CAC).
+Once a sufficient number of candidate responses to the constructed-response items have been collected, Pearson will reconvene the ASL Content Advisory Committee (CAC).
 The CAC will review candidate responses to identify exemplars for each of the 4 points on the scoring scale.
 The CAC will then be asked to identify a passing standard for the constructed-response section of the test using the exemplars and rubrics to inform their recommendation.
 The passing standard for the ASL Subtest II constructed-response section will be combined with the passing standard recommendation that was made by the CAC at the September 2017 meeting for the multiple-choice section to then establish a recommendation for a passing standard for the test.

 Scoring components.
 Candidate responses are scored on a scale.
 Some tests use a four-point score scale; other tests use a three-point score scale.
-A score of 1 represents little or no command of the characteristics, and 3 or 4 represents a strong command of the characteristics.
+A score of 1 represents little or no command of the characteristics, and 3 (for those on a three-point scale) or 4 (for those on a four-point scale) represents a strong command of the characteristics.
 Each constructed response is independently scored by two scorers, and these scores are summed for a total possible score range of 2 to 6 for three-point score scales or 2 to 8 for four-point score scales.